appsignal/appsignal-nodejs/.changesets/update-prism-instrumentation-to-6-4.md

 type: change
 ---

-Update Prism instrumentation to version 6.4.
-This improves compatibility with new Prism versions.
+Update Prisma instrumentation to version 6.4.
+This improves compatibility with new Prisma versions.